Design licensing rescues ARM earnings as smartphone chip royalties droop

 Shares in ARM, which were trading at 12 month lows coming into the results, were up 4.8 percent to 874 pence by 0858 GMT, the top riser in the FTSE 100 index.

-Analysts at Investec, who have a "buy" rating on the stock, said headline pretax profit was inline, and the outlook for full-year revenue intact, but the mix continued to shift towards licence revenue.
+Analysts at Investec, who have a "buy" rating on the stock, said headline pre-tax profit was inline, and the outlook for full-year revenue intact, but the mix continued to shift towards license revenue.

-"Royalty weakness is not ideal, but it should bounce back as the 4G cycles kicks in, with licence strength underpinning the mid-term outlook," they said.
+"Royalty weakness is not ideal, but it should bounce back as the 4G cycles kicks in, with license strength underpinning the mid-term outlook," they said.

 The company, which said it was on track to meet market revenue expectations of $1.3 billion for the year, increased its interim dividend by 20 percent to 2.52 pence a share.

-Analysts had expected pretax profit of 90.9 million pounds and revenue of 182.5 million pounds, according to a weighted consensus compiled by Thomson Reuters.
+Analysts had expected pre-tax profit of 90.9 million pounds and revenue of 182.5 million pounds ($312 million), according to a weighted consensus compiled by Thomson Reuters.

 (Editing by Kate Holton and Sophie Walker)